 Are members of my family entitled to Social Security disability benefits, as well?

 Generally, dependent children under 18 are entitled to a benefit.
 Typically your dependents will split a total benefit of 50% of the amount of your check.

 Can I receive both Workers' Compensation and Social Security disability benefits?

 Yes, with a reduction in your disability benefit.
-Total compensation is usually limited to 80% of your average current earnings.
+Total compensation between the two is usually limited to 80% of your average current earnings.

 I'm 61 years old and I can receive early retirement benefits in less than a year.
 I don't believe I can work anymore; but I can get early retirement, so why should I bother applying for disability benefits?

 There are several reasons.
-When you elect to draw early retirement (at age 62), you will receive only 80% of your full retirement (the amount you would get if you waited till age 65, or full retirement age, to retire) and you will receive this reduced amount (subject to annual cost-of-living raises) for the rest of your life.
-However, if you are approved for disability benefits (before age 65), you will receive a disability benefit very close to 100% of your full retirement benefit.
-Then, when you turn 65, you will be switched over to receive Social Security Retirement benefits.
+When you elect to draw early retirement (at age 62), you will receive approximately 80% of your full retirement (the amount you would get if you waited till age 66, or full retirement age, to retire) and you will receive this reduced amount (subject to annual cost-of-living raises) for the rest of your life.
+However, if you are approved for disability benefits (before age 66), you will receive a disability benefit very close to 100% of your full retirement benefit.
+Then, when you turn 66, you will be switched over to receive Social Security Retirement benefits.
 This can amount to a substantial amount of money over your lifetime.